-Translators are advised not to translate the passages that new translation of the Bible leave out.
-However, if in the translators' region there are older Bible versions that have one or more of the passages, the translators can include them.
-If they are translated, they should be put inside square brackets ([]) to indicate that they were probably not original to 1 Corinthians.
-(See: Textual Variants)
+For the following verses, modern versions of the Bible differ from older versions.
+Translators are advised to follow the modern versions of the Bible.
+However, if in the translators' region there are Bibles that read according to older versions of the Bible, the translators can follow those.
+If so, these verses should be put inside square brackets ([]) to indicate that they were probably not original to 1 Corinthians.